kendryte/k230_docs/en/01_software/pc/ISP_tuning/K230_ISP_Image_Tuning_Guide.md

    ![image-20230822152530065](../../../../zh/01_software/pc/ISP_tuning/images/09.png)

-   Note: If the user does not have the sensor spectral sensitivity file they are using, use the default OV2775_sensitivity.txt in the toolkit.
+   Note: If the user does not have the sensor spectral sensitivity file they are using, use the default OV2775_sensitivity.txt (this txt file is located in  the director of calibration tool Canaan.Calibration.Samples\Data\) in the toolkit.
 Because AWB calibration now does not depend on the sensor spectral sensitivity file, but in order not to affect the subsequent operation, so import any sensor spectral sensitivity file.

-1. Click the "illuination" button, import the light file CIE_Illuminants.cxf, and select the light sources to be calibrated (at least 3), as shown in the figure.
+1. Click the "illuination" button, import the light file CIE_Illuminants.cxf (this cxf file is located in  the director of calibration tool Canaan.Calibration.Samples\Data\), and select the light sources to be calibrated (at least 3), as shown in the figure.
 Click the "OK" button, the spectral release of each light source will be displayed on the left as shown in the figure, and each light source will be divided into indoor light source and outdoor light source by drop-down key.

    ![image-20230822152740591](../../../../zh/01_software/pc/ISP_tuning/images/10.png)

    ![image-20230822154937933](../../../../zh/01_software/pc/ISP_tuning/images/11.png)

-1. Click the "Start Calibration" button and select the parameter file of each light source generated by CC calibration as shown in the red box of the figure;
+1. Click the "AWB V2+ Calibration" button（please click the "Start Calibration" button in old version calibration tool） and select the parameter file of each light source generated by CC calibration as shown in the red box of the figure;

    ![image-20230822155713505](../../../../zh/01_software/pc/ISP_tuning/images/12.png)